outflanknl/EvilClippy/README.md

 ## Compilation

+We do not provide a binary release for EvilClippy.
+Please compile executables yourself:

 **OSX and Linux**
 Make sure you have Mono installed.
 Then execute the following command from the command line: